The GDPR law grants the public increased rights and imposes rules on how data must be handled.

 Clients can contact Support with data and GDPR issues.
 We will provide support and help.
 This is also the process for subject-access requests.

-You can contact our data protection officer (DPO) at: technical.help at good-loop.com
+The contact for our data protection officer (DPO) is: support at good-loop.com

 It is important that companies have consent from individuals to store and process their data, and to communicate with them.